Authentic Filipino Martial Arts in Newcastle, Australia

 with the skill of a swordsman.

 Eskrima, like Arnis, Kali, and Estokada, is one of the many regional names for the Filipino Martial Art of stick, blade, and empty-hand fighting.
+At the turn of the last century it was often referred to as Esgrima Nativa (or "native fencing").
 Each of these names in some way references the art of "fencing" or armed "de-fence"; and is evocative of the stick-fighting, sword and dagger, improvised weapon, and unarmed weapon survival skills that the art develops.

 How do I start?

 We offer a complimentary class to anyone who would like to try Eskrima.
-All you need to do is to complete the registration form below, and book in for your complimentary class.
+All you need to do is to complete the Pre-Training Registration Form and age-appropriate Training Waiver below, and send us a message via email, text, or messenger indicating when you will be coming in.
 We provide all necessary equipment for those starting out.
 Please arrive 10-15 minutes before the start time so we have a chance for proper induction.
+If you can't make your original booking, no problem, just reschedule with us via, email, text, or messenger.

 What will I learn?